TIBCOSoftware/snappydata/docs/install.md

 The SnappyData Community edition is Apache 2.0 licensed.
 It is a free, open-source version of the product that can be downloaded by anyone.
 The Enterprise edition includes several additional capabilities that are closed source and only available as part of a licensed subscription.

-For more information on the capabilities of the Community and Enterprise edition see, [Community Edition/Enterprise Edition Components](additional_files/open_source_components.md).
+For more information on the capabilities of the Community and Enterprise edition see, [Community Edition (Open Source)/Enterprise Edition Components](additional_files/open_source_components.md).

-## Download SnappyData Community Edition
+<heading2> Download SnappyData Community Edition</heading2>

-[Download the SnappyData 1.0 Community edition](https://github.com/SnappyDataInc/snappydata/releases/) from the release page, which lists the latest and previous releases of SnappyData.
+[Download the SnappyData 1.0 Community edition (Open Source)](https://github.com/SnappyDataInc/snappydata/releases/) from the release page, which lists the latest and previous releases of SnappyData.
 The packages are available in compressed files (.tar format).

 * [**SnappyData 1.0.0 Release download link**](https://github.com/SnappyDataInc/snappydata/releases/download/v1.0.0/snappydata-1.0.0-bin.tar.gz)

 * [**SnappyData 1.0.0 Release (user-provided Hadoop) download link**](https://github.com/SnappyDataInc/snappydata/releases/download/v1.0.0/snappydata-1.0.0-without-hadoop-bin.tar.gz)

-## Download SnappyData Enterprise Edition
+<heading2> Download SnappyData Enterprise Edition</heading2>

 1. Go to the [SnappyData website](http://www.snappydata.io/download).